Section 7.300 - Design Standards for S.W.I.M.

 - Being subject to a recorded subdivision plat;

-- Being subject to a subdivision sketch plan approved by the Board of Commissioners prior to the effective date of this Section;
+- Being subject to a subdivision sketch plan prior to the effective date of this Section;

-- Being subject to a site specific development plan defined under Section 2.2.2 of these zoning regulations; or
+- Being subject to a site specific development plan defined under Section 2.2.2 of these Zoning Ordinances; or

 - Having otherwise secured a vested property right under state law.

 (b) Redevelopment or expansion of development projects included in a), above, shall comply with the buffer requirements of this Section, however uses and structures previously approved and constructed in a buffer may remain.

-(c) A site-specific vesting plan amended by action of the Board of Commissioners subsequent to adoption of this Section shall comply, in its amended form, with the S.W.I.M. buffer requirements.
+(c) A site-specific vesting plan amended subsequent to adoption of this Section shall comply, in its amended form, with the S.W.I.M. buffer requirements.
 However, uses and structures previously approved for construction in a buffer may remain.

 (d) Where stream buffers are also required as part of the Lake Norman or Mountain Island Lake Watershed Overlay Districts, the more stringent of the stream buffer requirements shall apply.